 Poetry in the Primary Classroom

-Poetry in the Primary Classroom is an exciting project held in partnership with the Centre for Literacy in Primary Education (CLPE) and running across two years between September 2020 and December 2021.
+Poetry in the Primary Classroom was an exciting project held in partnership with the Centre for Literacy in Primary Education (CLPE).
+It was funded by the Paul Hamlyn Foundation and ran across two years between September 2020 and December 2021.

 The project offered primary school teachers a rich Continuing Professional Development and Learning (CPDL) programme to enhance their enjoyment of and practice with poetry from Africa and the diaspora.
-Working closely with poets from our Africa Writes festival community, we developed educational workshops and resources to inspire new ways of working with poetry in the primary classroom.
+Working closely with CLPE and poets from our Africa Writes festival community, we developed educational workshops and resources to inspire new ways of working with poetry in the primary classroom.
 This work sought to enhance creativity in the classroom, increasing children’s participation in the arts while shining a light on exciting work by poets from Africa and the diaspora.

 About the programme

-This 5 day training programme ran from January to June 2021, using poetry from Africa and the diaspora and proven creative teaching approaches to support primary teachers to diversify the curriculum and embed artistic practice in the classroom, to improve children’s engagement in creative writing.
+This six-month training programme ran from January to June 2021, using poetry from Africa and the diaspora and proven creative teaching approaches to support primary teachers to diversify the curriculum and embed artistic practice in the classroom, to improve children’s engagement in creative writing.
 This training was delivered by two highly experienced teachers from CLPE, as well as 3 professional poets (Ruth Awolola, Karl Nova and Amina Jama) who shared a wealth of techniques and creative approaches.
 This training also met all the requirements of the National Curriculum and covered:

 • How to approach poetry in a learning environment